Ayurvedic Nutrition

 • Constipation or irregular digestion

-• Anxiety, restlessness, or scattered thinking
+• Anxiety, restlessness, scattered thinking

 • Joint stiffness or cracking

-• Difficulty sleeping
+• Trouble sleeping

 Autumn Foods for Every Body Type